MiG98789/CVTang/svm/README.md

 ```

 1) Define more than 2 parallel lines along each of x, y, z axis.
-2) Define 3 reference points on the z=0 plane.
+2) Define 2 reference points along the x- and y-axis on the z=0 plane, and 1 reference point on the z-axis.
 3) Define origin point.
 4) Input lengths from each of the reference points to origin.
 5) Compute everything and displays image warps.
+6) Define interest points for the 3D model.
+7) Produce the VRML file.

 ## Note